USA: Congress Strips Farm Bill of King Amendment

-If enacted, much-needed improvements in animal welfare standards passed at the state level could be nullified.
-Laws against cruel gestation crates, battery cages, and even bans on horse slaughter and eating dogs and cats could be in jeopardy.
-Not only would existing laws be in danger, but states would be prevented from passing new laws to protect farm animals.
+If enacted, thousands of critical animal welfare laws could have been nullified.
+Laws against cruel gestation crates, battery cages, and even bans on horse slaughter and eating dogs and cats would be in jeopardy.